 Laboratory abnormalities in liver function tests have been seen in healthy volunteers and patients treated with Mycamine.
 In some patients with serious underlying conditions who were receiving Mycamine along with multiple concomitant medications, clinical hepatic abnormalities have occurred, and isolated cases of significant hepatic impairment, hepatitis, and hepatic failure have been reported.
 Patients who develop abnormal liver function tests during Mycamine therapy should be monitored for evidence of worsening hepatic function and evaluated for the risk/benefit of continuing Mycamine therapy.

 Elevations in BUN and creatinine, and isolated cases of significant renal impairment or acute renal failure have been reported in patients who received Mycamine.
-In fluconazole-controlled trials, the incidence of drug-related renal adverse events was 0.4% for Mycamine treated patients and 0.5% for fluconazole treated patients.
+In fluconazole-controlled trials, the incidence of drug-related renal adverse reactions was 0.4% for Mycamine treated patients and 0.5% for fluconazole treated patients.
 Patients who develop abnormal renal function tests during Mycamine therapy should be monitored for evidence of worsening renal function.

 Carcinogenesis, Mutagenesis, Impairment of Fertility